armaanshah96/tw-na-internship-project/readme.md

   - navigate to file to test, select green arrow next to test

-#m Database initialization steps
+# Database initialization steps

-## 1. Create a Heroku account
+### 1. Create a Heroku account
 - In order for you have access to Heroku, you will need to create an account first.
 - This will help you gain access to the Heroku Database credentials.
 - To create Heroku account make sure to use your TW credentials.
 Go to this link and create a Heroku account [Heroku](https://id.heroku.com/login).

-## 2. Database Installation in IntelliJ
+### 2. Connect PostgreSQL DB in IntelliJ
 In order to better understand the process of how to connect PostgreSQL DB in IntelliJ follow the instructions [in this video](https://www.youtube.com/watch?v=D-WoteCPi14&t=211s)
--Note: You will need the Heroku credentials in order be able to deploy your database in Heroku.
+ Note: You will need the Heroku credentials in order be able to deploy your database in Heroku.
-1. Navigate to pom.xml add under the PostgreSQL comment the following:
+ - Navigate to pom.xml add under the PostgreSQL comment the following:

     <dependency>
     <groupId>org.springframework.boot</groupId>